 The practice is rated as good for providing caring services.
-Data showed that patients rated the practice higher than others for several aspects of care.
+Data showed that patients gave average ratings to the practice for most aspects of care.
 Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment.
 Information for patients about the services available was easy to understand and accessible.
 We also saw that staff treated patients with kindness and respect, and maintained confidentiality.